He was the mastermind of a college cheating scandal. Then he wore wire to expose it.

 Singer founded The Edge College & Career Network, LLC, also known as “The Key,” in 2007.
 He incorporated the “for-profit college counseling and preparation business” based in Sacramento with the state of California in 2012, according to court papers.

-Singer also established a non-profit corporation in Newport Beach, California, called the Key Worldwide Foundation (KWF) as a purported charity around 2012, the papers state.
+Singer also established a nonprofit corporation in Newport Beach, California, called the Key Worldwide Foundation as a purported charity around 2012, the papers state.

 Both enterprises figured in the alleged scam, the court papers say.